MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/querylimits.md

 ## Limit on result set size

-Result truncation is a limit set by default on the main (first) result set returned by the query.
+Result truncation is a limit set by default on the result set returned by the query.
 Kusto limits the number of records returned to the client to **500,000**, and the overall memory for those records to **64 MB**.
 When either of these limits is exceeded, the